Chillandchat/mobile/README.md

 Please check this repository for updates!

 ## API
-The Chill&chat is made with NodeJS, can download it in the "server" folder.
+The Chill&chat is made with NodeJS, can download it in the ["api"](https://github.com/Chillandchat/Chillandchat/tree/master/api) folder.

 ### To clone: